avaniklsjoshi/mama-repo/apps/frontend-joshi/README.md

 ---

+`npm test -- --coverage`

 <h2>:bomb:  Hold tight, features are going to be added soon..  :crossed_fingers:</h2>

-- write tests, storybook, `npm test -- --coverage`
+- storybook
 - launch app may be with docker..
 - conventional commit and versioning
 - msw, swr